 [Related Read: 8 Terrible Habits For Your Health And Your Wallet]

-Building your emergency fund is an amazing goal, but it might be hard depending on how much you can put aside each month.
+Building your emergency fund is a great goal, but it might be challenging depending on how much you can put aside each month.

 Just so you know: that’s okay!